e-gun/HipparchiaGoServer/INSTRUCTIONS/fyi/README.md

 `10 requests 1.46 MB / 1.47 MB transferred`

-the fonts are most of the data, but they have been subsetted (but `iosevka` is 756k of the above)
+the fonts are most of the data; they have been subsetted (but `iosevka` is 756k of the above)

 comparanda: